Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 This guide provides step-by-step instructions to set up Jenkins freestyle CI/CD Pipeline on an instance which involves configuration of SSH keys, integratation with GitHub, and deployment of Node.js application using Docker and Jenkins automation.

 ## Prerequisites
-- An AWS EC2 instance (Ubuntu recommended)
+- An instance (Ubuntu recommended)
 - GitHub repository with application code

 ---

 ## 1. Install Jenkins and Docker on instance
-Follow the guide to install and set up Jenkins and Docker on your EC2 instance: [Java_Jenkins_Docker_Setup_AWS](https://github.com/Abhishek-2502/Java_Jenkins_Docker_Setup_AWS)
+Follow the guide to install and set up Jenkins and Docker on your instance: [Java_Jenkins_Docker_Setup_AWS](https://github.com/Abhishek-2502/Java_Jenkins_Docker_Setup_AWS)

 ## 2. Configure SSH Keys
-Generate and configure SSH keys for secure authentication on EC2 instance.
+Generate and configure SSH keys for secure authentication on your instance.

 Command to generate secret key:
 ```bash